ElJayRight/Sorting-algorithms/README.md

 # Sorting-algorithms
 A visual representation of sorting algorithms.
-Used the code form geeksforgeeks and created a visual of each sorting algorithm.
+Used the code from GeeksForGeeks and created a visual of each sorting algorithm.